10 Ways I Keep My Summer Sanity

 - We do not head to the pool or library until morning chores are complete (beds made, rooms tidy, breakfast cleaned up, laundry started, plus one additional weekly chore).

-- We limit our screen time (phones, ipods, wii, computer, television) with ‘Tech Twigs:’ popsicle sticks labeled with the kids’ names.
-Each child receives 5 per week, with each stick allowing for 30 minutes of screen time.
+- We limit our screen time with ‘Tech Twigs:’ popsicle sticks labeled with the kids’ names.
+Each child receives 5 per week, with each stick allowing for 30 minutes of screen time – of any type.

 - An additional chore list is posted inside a cabinet for those looking to earn a little extra money.
 It also quickly cures “Mom, I’m bored!” or can free a belonging from ‘Toy Jail’ (see below).